-I try to get my clients to view food as fuel for their chosen lifestyles and activities.
-The fuel we choose can support or detract from our goals.
-One very effective way of finding out whether our nutrition is adequately supporting our goals is, of course, to log our food.
+One very effective way of finding out whether our nutrition is adequately supporting our fitness, physique, and health goals is, of course, to log our food.

 In Part 1 of this series we covered the many reasons why food logging can be useful, what we can learn from it, and why I think all vegans should track their food at least occasionally.
 If you haven’t yet read that part, please do so before delving into this one!